 Amanda Howard, Esq.

-As a boutique law firm dedicated to supporting the healthcare community, our goal is to help healthcare professionals comply with all laws so that they can be safe in their profession and practices.If you would like to learn more about zoning and use issues and get advice on how to proceed, contact us at Florida Healthcare Law Firm to set up a consultation today.
+As a boutique law firm dedicated to supporting the healthcare community, our goal is to help optometrists comply with all laws so that they can be safe in their profession and practices.If you would like to learn more about optometry as it relates to telemedicine and get advice on how to proceed, contact us at Florida Healthcare Law Firm to set up a consultation today.